PeterHenryy/The-Flaming-Shop-Ecommerce-App/README.md

 **Sales and Stats Monitoring**: Admins can access an admin menu to monitor sales statistics and overall performance of their products.

 # **Conclusion**
-The Flaming Shop not only simplifies the shopping experience for users but also provides robust management tools for administrators.
-Whether you are looking for trendy items or managing your own product line, The Flaming Shop is designed to meet your needs effectively.
+The Flaming Shop not only simplifies the shopping experience for users, but also provides robust management tools for administrators.
-Feel free to explore the app and enjoy a seamless shopping experience!
+Feel free to explore the app and give me your feedback!
 For any inquiries or support, please reach out to me via email: peterhryk@gmail.com